Hiring a Sales and Marketing Coach

 Here's what you can stand to gain from investing in training:

-- An abundant pipeline through your content creation and by answering buyer questions.
+• An abundant pipeline through your content creation and by addressing common buyer questions, concerns, and objections.

-- You’ll become the most trusted advisor in your industry, with buyers coming to you for all their industry-related needs.
+• You’ll become the most trusted roofing expert in your area, with buyers coming to you for all their roofing-related needs.

-- Knowledge of how to utilize content and become intentional with your sales process.
+• Knowledge of how to utilize content and become intentional with your sales process.
 For example, sales reps can send potential buyers a guide (like what you're currently reading) to answer questions about purchasing your product/service.
-Educating the buyer pre-appointment gives them more confidence in purchasing.
+Educating the buyer on all of their options and how your process works gives them more confidence in purchasing.

-- Learn how to look at your sales pipeline in a way that shows you what you’re doing well and where you can improve, and what actions you need to take to make improvements so you can grow consistently over time.
+• Learn how to look at your sales pipeline in a way that shows you what you’re doing well, where you can improve, and what actions you need to take so you can grow consistently over time.

 Takeaway:

-When you invest in your team and not in outsourcing, you can win more business and be in control of all aspects of your business.
+When you invest in your team and not in outsourcing, you can win more jobs and be in control of all aspects of your business.

 Marketing Training vs. Agency